Be Prepared at the Polls

 ☐ Headphones (non-battery)

-☐ Book, magazines, holiday or thank you cards, deck of cards, homework, work, journal, latest knitting project – things to keep you busy
+☐ Things to keep you busy: a book, magazines, holiday or thank you cards, deck of cards, homework, work, journal, or your latest knitting project

 ☐ Snacks